terreng/cordova-plugin-open-app-link/README.md

 A Cordova plugin for opening a link only if there's an app installed to handle it.
 If there's no app that opens the link, it will fail.
 This is intended for use with cordova-plugin-safariviewcontroller, which has the unforunate side-effect of not respecting app deep links.

-This doesn't work in the latest beta of iOS 15 due to a bug, but it works fine on iOS 14.5, the latest release version.
-(As of Aug 5, 2021)

 ## Install
 `cordova plugin add cordova-plugin-open-app-link`